Seville - Do & See

-This amazing massive building is the most impressive sight after the cathedral and a most see when visiting Seville, located in the stunning Maria Luisa Park.
-Plaza de Espana was built for the Ibero-American Exhibition of 1929, held in Seville.The style of this amazing building is inspired by the Renaissance with characteristic elements from the city: exposed brick and ceramics.
+This amazing massive building is the most impressive sight after the cathedral and is a most see when visiting Seville.
+It is located in the stunning Maria Luisa Park and was built for the Ibero-American Exhibition of 1929, held in Seville.The style of this amazing building is inspired by the Renaissance with characteristic elements from the city: exposed brick and ceramics.

-Fun fact to know if you are a star wars fan, Plaza de España has been used for some of the scenes of episode II of George Lucas' Star Wars saga Attack of the clones.
+Fun fact to know if you are a Star War fan; Plaza de España has been used for some of the scenes of episode II of George Lucas' Star Wars saga Attack of the clones.